-In 2021, LTF updated its application process to give emerging organizations and/or legal aid programs based in under-resourced communities (with a special emphasis on those led and/or governed by members of historically marginalized groups) the opportunity to request a temporary, one-year waiver of this requirement.
-This update was based on the recognition that past and present exclusion and under-investment may prevent such organizations or programs - many of which reach underserved populations, address unmet needs, and/or offer new ways of helping people solve legal problems - from being able to meet this eligibility requirement.
+In 2021, LTF updated its application process to give emerging organizations and/or legal aid programs based in under-resourced communities the opportunity to request a temporary, one-year waiver of this requirement.
+This update was based on the recognition that such organizations or programs - many of which reach under-served populations, address unmet needs, and/or offer new ways of helping people solve legal problems - may not be able to meet this eligibility requirement.

-The LTF Board of Directors may, at its discretion, grant a temporary, one-year waiver of the one attorney requirement for emerging organizations or legal aid programs based in under-resourced communities, in particular those led by and/or governed by members of historically marginalized groups.
+The LTF Board of Directors may, at its discretion, grant a temporary, one-year waiver of the one attorney requirement for emerging organizations or legal aid programs based in under-resourced communities.

-If granted, a waiver would enable LTF to consider making a CY 2025 grant to an organization that: (1) does not have an attorney on staff; (2) employs an attorney who does not meet the experience requirement; or (3) employs an attorney who works on a less than full-time basis at the time of application submission.
+If granted, a waiver would enable LTF to consider making a CY 2026 grant to an organization that: (1) does not have an attorney on staff; (2) employs an attorney who does not meet the experience requirement; or (3) employs an attorney who works on a less than full-time basis at the time of application submission.
+(Please note: If your organization is a CY 2025 grantee of LTF and does not expect to meet the one-attorney requirement as of the CY 2026 application due date, you must contact David Holtermann, Deputy Executive Director of Grants & Legal Affairs before proceeding.
+Contact David at 312-938-3076 or david@ltf.org.)

 Applicants that are granted a waiver and ultimately receive an annual grant from LTF will be expected to have attorney staffing that meets the one-attorney requirement by the time the application for subsequent annual funding is due.
-(For example, by September 2025 for applications for CY 2026 funding.)
+(For example, by September 2026 for applications for CY 2027 funding.)
 Applicants seeking a waiver will be asked to describe their plan for meeting the one-attorney requirement within that time frame.
 For applicants that propose to meet the one-attorney requirement by establishing and filling a new attorney position, LTF will not be the sole funder of that new position.
 Applicants should identify other funding sources (in addition to LTF) they intend to rely on to meet the one-attorney requirement within that time frame.